moe0277/gsescraper/README.md

 ## Overview

+gsecraper automates operations on demo.oracle.com.

-gsecraper code connects to https://demo.oracle.com using a firefox driver
+It connects to https://demo.oracle.com using a firefox driver.

+It supports 3 modes:

+1. **status**: scrapes the password, status, and other values for environments specified in the .ini file.
+1. **clean**: runs the UCM Clean All recipe against the envrionments specified.
+1. **passwordreset**: runs the UCM Password reset recipe against the environments specified.

+For the **status** mode, it also generates a *gsescraper.xlsx* file containing the results of the status scrape.

 ## Pre-requisites

 Python 3 (not tested with Python 2)
+Only tested on Windows; should work on Mac OSX w/ modifications.

 Required python modules (use pip to install):

 1. splinter
 2. xlsxwriter

-## Launch instructions
+## Run instructions

+1. Create a *gsescraper.ini* file, for template see below or the *gsescraper.ini.sample* file.
+1. Ensure *gsescraper.xslsx* is not open / in use.
+1. Using Python 3, start *gsescraper.py* (launch from the same directory as rest of the codebase).
+1. During execution, do not interfere with the automated firefox window.
+However, you can work on other windows.
+1. At the end of the execution - a new *gsescraper.xlsx* will be created.
+1. If needed, review the *gsescraper.py.log* file for runtime log.

 ## .ini file format